-Digital storytelling brings COVID-19 response to life
+Digital storytelling brings a publication to life

-Design and development work hand-in-hand
+Design and development

 Rich media immersion